bluepeter/alphagroove/README.md

 organized by entry pattern name.
 Each chart is named with the pattern, ticker, and date for easy identification.

-> **Note:** If the system cannot generate PNG images due to Puppeteer/Chrome issues, AlphaGroove
+> **Note on former HTML/Puppeteer fallback:** Previously, the system might fall back to HTML charts
-> will automatically fall back to creating HTML charts instead.
-These HTML files can be opened in
+> if Puppeteer had issues.
+With the current direct SVG-to-PNG generation using `sharp`, this
-> any browser and provide the same visualization capabilities.
+> fallback is no longer in place.
+Ensure `sharp` installs correctly for PNG output.

-The image format makes it easy to:
+The image formats make it easy to:

 - Include charts in research reports and presentations
 - Share findings with colleagues